NREL/sensor-impact-evaluation-and-verification/README.md

 TODO: use fault prevalence probability to calculate STMC ranges

+TODO: Write documentation for preparing simulation data in the "User Defined Analysis" mode

 ## Improvement and Test in Progress
 Test: Missing data, NAN, wrong data type, super large data in the simulation file